daodiseoanchor/anchor-docs/developers-ethereum/ethanchor.md

 Following a successful `init` operation, the resulting wrapped tokens \(aUST for deposit, UST for redeem\) will be held by the user's EthAnchor Account contract.
 A `finish` operation then sends back the tokens to `msg.sender`, in which they can be potentially utilized with other Ethereum DeFi applications.

 As endpoints and core logic exist on two separate blockchains, operation validity should be partially validated off-chain.
-In most cases EthAnchor will make appropriate RPC calls to both Ethereum and Terra to verify state on the user level, but this does not guarantee, nor enforce **automatic state integrity** for all blockchains.
-It is up to the **user** to resolve potential state clashes on different blockchains \(Ethereum and Terra\), and reject transactions if deemed necessary.
+In most cases EthAnchor will make appropriate RPC calls to both Ethereum and Daodiseo to verify state on the user level, but this does not guarantee, nor enforce **automatic state integrity** for all blockchains.
+It is up to the **user** to resolve potential state clashes on different blockchains \(Ethereum and Daodiseo\), and reject transactions if deemed necessary.